-The value of R in formula (1.3) depends upon the elevation of the point considered; it also depends upon its latitude, since the earth is not truly spherical.
+The value of R in formula (1.3) depends upon the elevation of the point considered; it also depends upon its latitude, because the earth is not truly spherical.
 The value of g therefore varies with the position of the point considered.
-However, as long as the point actually remains on the earth's surface, it is sufficiently accurate in most engineering computations to assume that g equals 9.81 m/s2 or 32.2 ft/s2.